SHEscher/XDLreg/README.md

 # XDLreg

-*Simulation study on explainable deep learning (XDL) for regression tasks.*
+*A package to study explainable deep learning (XDL) for regression tasks on a simulated image dataset.*

 `[Last update: 2021-04-07]`